The Most Common OS X El Capitan

 Question 5.
 VPN Doesn't Work

-Many users report that the VPN on their Mac are not working when using the Beta version of El Capitan.
-If you are unlucky and struck in the same situation, you can try the following method to figure it out with Mac built-in VPN client.
+Many users report that the VPN on their Mac OS X are not working or connecting when using El Capitan.
+If you are unlucky and struck in the same situation, you can try the following method to figure out the El Capitan VPN issue with Mac built-in VPN client.
 Now follow us to fix it with steps below:

 1. Launch System Preferences App from Launchpad > Select Network on System Preferences Window.